flutter/flutter-intellij/CONTRIBUTING.md

 ## Flutter plugin development on MacOS and Linux

-* Download and install the latest stable version of IntelliJ (2020.3 or later)
+* Download and install the latest stable version of IntelliJ (2021.1 or later)
   - [IntelliJ Downloads](https://www.jetbrains.com/idea/download/)
-  - Either the community edition (free) or Ultimate will work.
+  - Either the community edition (free) or Ultimate will work
   - Determine the directory of your downloaded IntelliJ Community Edition installation (e.g, `IntelliJ IDEA CE.app`, `~/idea-IC-183.4886.37` or `~/Library/Application Support/JetBrains/Toolbox/apps/IDEA-U/ch-0/211.6693.111/IntelliJ IDEA.app`)